TheScienceMuseum/heritageconnector/_posts/2021-04-01-workshop-report-22-March-2021.md

 ## Acknowledgements

-Thanks to Rhiannon Lewis for organising the event; Sameena Allie for technical setup and support; Jamie Unwin, Kalyan Duita and Dr Jane Winters for presenting; Dr Tim Boon; and especially to the participants who attended the workshop.
+Thanks to Rhiannon Lewis for organising the event; Sameena Allie for technical setup and support; Jamie Unwin, Kalyan Dutia and Dr Jane Winters for presenting; Dr Tim Boon; and especially to the participants who attended the workshop.